cosletmihai/grand-somipp-lab/README.md

 2. Answer to the following questions:
   - How does the `Producer-Consumer` problem fit in this laboratory?
 What where the difficulties you encountered when implementing it?
   - How does the `Readers-Writers` problem fit in this laboratory?
 What where the difficulties you encountered when implementing it?
-3. *(for improvement purposes)* What didn't you enjoy while working on this lab and what do you think that could be changed for a more pleasant experience?
+3. *(for improvement purposes)* What did and didn't you enjoy while working on this lab and what do you think that could be changed for a more pleasant experience?

 ## Things to beware: